Cookies are small pieces of data that are downloaded to your computer or mobile device when you visit a website or application.

-In some instances, our digital advertising teams will use technology provided by Hotjar to collect data on users behaviour and their devices.
+In some instances, our digital teams will use technology provided by Hotjar to collect data on user’s behaviour and their devices.

 Your browsing activity may be tracked across different websites and different devices or apps.
 If you are not signed in to a web service, we may attempt to match your browsing activity on one device, such as your laptop, with your browsing activity on another device, such as your smartphone, so that we can improve the relevance of the advertising delivered to you.

-If at any time you do not want information about your browsing behaviour to be used for the purposes of delivering advertising to you on our websites, you can "opt-out".
-If you do choose to opt-out you will continue to see adverts but they may be less relevant to you as they will not be tailored to your interests.
+If you do choose to change your setting you may still see adverts on our websites, but they may be less relevant to you as they will not be tailored to your interests.

 Change your browser settings